 Although not included in the initial package of amendments, we expect to explore the following topics for discussion at future meetings:

-- Zoning recommendations identified in the recently adopted City of Mackinac Island Master Plan - Review and amendments to the non-conforming uses article - Exploration of potential incentives to encourage developers to provide year-round workforce housing
+- Zoning recommendations identified in the recently adopted City of Mackinac Island Master Plan, including potential Zoning Map changes, where appropriate. - Exploration of potential incentives to encourage developers to provide year-round workforce housing.